 Building an Enriching Onboarding Experience

-Once hired, Audible returners followed an extended onboarding that—in addition to the more technical aspects of job training—included an eight-week learning module offering resources to help participants network, articulate their personal brand, and enhance their self-advocacy skills.
+Once hired, Audible returners followed an extended onboarding that—in addition to the more technical aspects of job training—included an eight-week learning module offering resources to help participants network, articulate their personal brand, enhance their self-advocacy skills, and adjust to working at Audible.
 “We had sessions to introduce the returnship cohort to leadership, panels on issues like imposter syndrome, and resources to set us up for success,” says Gokhale, who was offered a full-time job after completing her returnship and is now a full-fledged software development engineer at the company.
 “We were assigned a manager and a mentor.
 I also attended the team’s daily standups, which helped me understand the bigger picture of the work my team was doing.”

 Some specific aspects of Audible’s returner learning program included: